datumbox/datumbox-framework-examples/README.md

 The project contains also two configuration files in the resources folder:

-- [datumbox.config.properties](https://github.com/datumbox/datumbox-framework-examples/blob/master/src/main/resources/datumbox.config.properties): It contains the configuration for the storage engines (required).
+- [datumbox.config.properties](https://github.com/datumbox/datumbox-framework-examples/blob/master/src/main/resources/datumbox.config.properties): It contains the configuration for the framework (required).
 - [logback.xml](https://github.com/datumbox/datumbox-framework-examples/blob/master/src/main/resources/logback.xml): It contains the configuration file for the logger (optional).

 Finally in the resources folder there are several [real world datasets](https://github.com/datumbox/datumbox-framework-examples/blob/master/src/main/resources/datasets/) which are used for testing.